The Cost of Information: The Case of Constant Marginal Costs: Model

-As is well-known, dominance with respect to the Blackwell order is equivalent to the requirement that in any decision problem, a Bayesian decision maker achieves a (weakly) higher expected utility when basing her action on $\mu$ rather than $\nu$.
-We say that two experiments are \textit{Blackwell equivalent} if they dominate each other.
-It is a standard result that two experiments $\mu$ and $\nu$ are Blackwell equivalent if and only if for every every state $i$ they induce the same distribution $\bar\mu_i = \bar\nu_i$ of log-likelihood ratios (see, for example, Lemma~\ref{lem:llr} in the Appendix).

-As discussed in the introduction, it is natural to require the cost of information to be increasing in the Blackwell order.
+It is natural to require the cost of information to be increasing in the Blackwell order.
 For our main result, it is sufficient to require that any two experiments that are Blackwell equivalent lead to the same cost.
-Nevertheless, it will turn out that the cost function axiomatized in this paper will satisfy the stronger property of Blackwell monotonicity (see Proposition \ref{prop:llr-monotnoe}).
+Nevertheless, it will turn out that our axioms imply the stronger property of Blackwell monotonicity, as shown by Proposition \ref{prop:llr-monotnoe} below.

 \begin{ax} If $\mu$ and $\nu$ are Blackwell equivalent, then $C(\nu)=C(\mu).$ \end{ax}

 The lower envelope of a cost function assigns to each $\mu$ the minimum cost of producing an experiment that is Blackwell equivalent to $\mu$.
 If experiments are optimally chosen by a decision maker then we can, without loss of generality, identify a cost function with its lower envelope.
 This results in a cost function for which Axiom \ref{axm:info-content} is automatically satisfied.